PDOK/gokoala/README.md

 ### Custom theming

 GoKoala offers some minimal theming options.
 When running GoKoala, pass an argument of `-theme-file` to load a custom theming file.
-The [theme.yaml](./theme.yaml) in the root directory contains the configurable options for the theme.
+The [theme.yaml](./themes/pdok/theme.yaml) in the themes directory contains the configurable options for the theme.

 For example:

 - Create a directory e.g. `mytheme` and place a customized copy of `theme.yaml` and additional assets/images in this directory.
-- Mount `mytheme`'` as a volume and start GoKoala with the custom theme:
+- Mount `mytheme` as a volume and start GoKoala with the custom theme:

 ```bash
 docker run -v `pwd`/examples:/examples -v `pwd`/mytheme:/mytheme -p 8080:8080 -it pdok/gokoala \